Helping small farmers in Namibia fight drought

 DAPP Namibia is a local member of Humana People to People and since 2015 has been training small farmers in conservation agriculture methods for efficient use of scarce water resources.
 Once completely barren land areas are now green, owing to the use of solar-powered water pumps.

 However, this is not enough.
 It is time to fight alongside families in Kavango by making a donation for training in conservation agriculture methods, purchasing seeds, and maintaining and purchasing water pumps to transform arid areas into agricultural fields.

 Please contribute to this campaign and help those affected by the drought.
 Let’s make a difference in this climate emergency.

 Effects of global warming in Namibia

-The situation is extremely serious, especially in the case of people who depend on rainfall for their crops.
-Each rainless season means about six months of lack of provision of basic foods.
-With this, the families of small farmers with little income are left without resources to adapt to this terrible situation.
-According to the World Food Program and UNICEF, 24% of children under 5 suffer a stunted growth, which partly reflects the seriousness of the situation caused by the loss of basic crops in recent years and the subsequent deficit of nutritious foods.
+The situation is critical, given that the population is dependent on rainfall for their crops.
+Every season without rain equates to about six months’ lack of provision of basic foods.
+Given this, small farmers and their families with little income are left without resources to adapt accordingly.
+According to the World Food Program and UNICEF, 24% of children under 5 are stunted in growth, partly reflecting the seriousness of the situation caused by loss of basic crops in recent years, coupled by lack of nutritious food.

-At the end of the project period co-financed by the European Union in August of this year, 20 Farmers Club had installed water pumps powered by solar energy in their common gardens, which allowed to obtain better crops with abundant vegetables.
-The objective is also that as soon as the rains arrive they get surpluses whose sale will allow them to earn between 20 and 35 euros per month These income can be used to educate their children, the purchase of small animals such as goats or chickens, the payment of some expenses doctor or the purchase of cereals to complement family nutrition.
+At the end of the project period co-financed by the European Union in August 2019, 20 Farmers’ Clubs had installed water pumps powered by solar energy in their common gardens, allowing for better crops with an abundance of vegetables.
+Once the rains arrive, they receive a surplus with sales allowing them to earn between 20 and 35 Euros per month.
+This income is used to educate the children, purchase goats or chickens, meet expenses such as doctors, or purchase cereals to complement family nutrition.